 Discussion: None.

 35.3.24.2 Individual TWT agreements

+TGbe editor: Please insert the following example at the end of this subclause (#12817)

 Figure 35-x (Example of group addressed BU indication in Partial Virtual Bitmap field sent by an AP affiliated with AP MLD) shows an example of group addressed BU indication in Partial Virtual Bitmap field sent by an AP (AP-11) affiliated with an AP MLD (AP MLD 1).
 In this example, the AP MLD 1 has three affiliated APs: AP-11, AP-12, and AP-13.
 AP-11 operates on link 1, and corresponds to transmitted BSSID of a multiple BSSID that also includes AP-21 affiliated AP MLD2 and AP31 affiliated with AP MLD 3, and the maximum possible number of BSSIDs (2n) in this multiple BSSID set is equal to 4.
 AP-12 operates on link 2, and is in a multiple BSSID that also includes AP-32 affiliated AP MLD 3.
 AP-13 operates on link 3, and in a multiple BSSID that also includes AP-23 affiliated AP MLD 2.
 The group addressed BU indication exponent is carried in the Group Addressed BU Indication Exponent subfield of the EHT Operation Parameters field sent by AP-11 and it is equal to 1, then N = 2^(Group Addressed BU Indication Exponent+1)-1=3.
 As shown in Figure 35-x (Example of group addressed BU indication in Partial Virtual Bitmap field sent by an AP affiliated with AP MLD), The bits 1 to 2 of the bitmap are used to indicate that one or more group addressed frames are buffered for AP-21 and AP-31 corresponding to a nontransmitted BSSID, respectively, Bits 4 and 5 of the bitmap are used to indicate that one or more group addressed frames are buffered for AP-12 and AP-13 affiliated with AP MLD 1, respectively.
 Bit 7 of the bitmap is used to indicate that one or more group addressed frames are buffered for AP-23 affiliated with AP MLD 2; Bit 10 of the bitmap is used to indicate that one or more group addressed frames are buffered for AP-32 affiliated with AP MLD 3.
 The other bits of the bitmap for the indication of group addressed BUs are set to 0 (reserved).